open-electronics/Artificial_Intelligence/Deep_Learning/YoloPython/OpenCvYoloAlarm/README.md

 In addition to phone alarm, a simple web-server is implemented.
 Its addresses (local and public) are sent as phone message.
 Obviously, for public address connection, port (4000) forward has to be set on router.

-A configuration file "**alarmsystem.cfg**" has to be customized (particularly for telegram codes)
+A configuration file "**alarmsystem.cfg**" has to be customized (particularly for telegram codes) Please note that yolo4.wgt  in darknet directory is split in 10 zip files (because big dimension).
+So you have to put it back together before use application.

 ![Alarm](../../../img/Alarm.jpg)![AlarmSoftware](../../../img/AlarmSoftware.jpg)